ST7677/Udacity-Airbnb/README.md

 There are 4 files available in the project
 1. Readme.md (this file)
 2. Seattle_airbnb.ipynb (the python Notebook)
 3. Calendar.csv (data file about booking information in Seattle).
-This is truncated 19MB version of original 35MB file, due to GitHub file upload size limitation.
+Data source — https://www.kaggle.com/airbnb/seattle/data
-4. Listings.csv (data file about Information about the houses in Seattle)
+4. Listings.csv (data file about Information about the houses in Seattle).
+Data source — https://www.kaggle.com/airbnb/seattle/data

 ## Results
 With my analysis of the shared data I found out that